 The authority, funding, functions and programs that had been repealed and transferred to ADHS were allowed to continue for a period of time in order to allow for establishment of the new agency.
 An executive order certifying a plan of assumption was required in order to establish an effective date for the new agency.
 Governor Jack Williams issued a series of executive orders in 1974 (See EO 74-2, EO 74-3, EO 74-4, and EO 74-6).
 The Director of ADHS was required to work with a legislative committee until July 1, 1975 regarding organization and operation of the Department.

-Laws 1941, Chapter 105 established the State Department of Health, responsible for a number of programs, including maternal and child health, mental health and retardation, drug abuse, sanitation, medical services, hospital planning and construction, nursing, preventive health services, water quality, health records and statistics, the state laboratory, and local health administration.
+Laws 1941, Chapter 105 established the State Department of Health, responsible for a number of programs, including maternal and child health, nursing, preventive health services, water quality, health records and statistics, the state laboratory, and local health administration.

 Laws 1981, Fourth Special Session, Chapter 1 established the Arizona Health Care Cost Containment System (AHCCCS) as a division within ADHS.
 It provided for hospitalization and medical care of the indigent sick; provided funding for the system; authorized the director to apply for federal funding; outlined responsibilities of counties, the Arizona Department of Economic Security and ADHS; prescribed requirements for eligibility services, coverage and contracts; and execution of prepaid capitated health service contracts.
 Coverage began October 1, 1982.

 Laws 1984, Chapter 372 established AHCCCS as a stand-alone agency and transferred responsibility, personnel, equipment and funds from ADHS to the new agency.